jlarsson/Kiwi.Prevalence/readme.md

 # Kiwi.Prevalance ##
 Kiwi.Prevalance is a .NET [System Prevalence Layer](http://en.wikipedia.org/wiki/System_Prevalence).
-As such, it maintains an application model in memory, providing gated access to ensure consistency and journalling to provide persietence and durability.
+As such, it maintains an application model in memory, providing gated access to ensure consistency and journalling to provide persistence and durability.

 ## License